Survey of Service Industries: Newspaper Publishers (NEWS)

 Prior to publication, combined survey results are analyzed for comparability; in general, this includes a detailed review of individual responses (especially for large businesses), general economic conditions and historical trends.

 A common measure of data quality for surveys is the coefficient of variation (CV).
-The coefficient of variation, defined as the standard error divided by the sample estimate, is a measure of precision in relative terms.
-Since the coefficient of variation is calculated from responses of individual units, it also measures some non-sampling errors.
+The CV, defined as the standard error divided by the sample estimate, is a measure of precision in relative terms.
+Since the CV is calculated from responses of individual units, it also measures some non-sampling errors.

-The formula used to calculate coefficients of variation (CV) as percentages is:
+The formula used to calculate CV as percentages is:

 CV (X) = S(X) * 100% / X